-Commissioner Joseph Finn
+Former BFD Commissioner Joseph Finn

-Father Joseph Linh Nguyen
+Fr.
+Joseph Linh Nguyen

 “You can’t ask for a better kind of environment that he creates for openness and bringing people into the Church.”

-Francis Lydon, Parishioner
+Francis Lydon, St. Mark’s Parishioner

-Building a Bridge, from Charlestown to Ecuador
+Building a Bridge from Charlestown to Ecuador

-Being present to the Guayaquil locals often proves to be as eye-opening as it is rewarding, leaving the volunteers with an enriched understanding of how to bring others closer to God within their own community.
+Being present to the Ecuadoran locals often proves to be as eye-opening as it is rewarding, leaving the volunteers with an enriched understanding of how to bring others closer to God within their own community.

 “Whether it’s in Ecuador and it’s in a small recinto far out that it took hours to get to, whether it’s in Charlestown or in Lawrence, Fr.
 Jim Ronan has a guiding core belief that as priest, his vocation is to empower the people that he serves to be unique expressions of God’s love in the world.
 My experience in Ecuador as a senior in high school is the cornerstone of what I do.”

-Dr. Edward Hardiman, Headmaster of St. John’s Prep, Danvers
+Ed Hardiman, Headmaster of St. John’s Prep, Danvers

 From Homeless to Hopeful

-After learning that Hector was homeless and living out of his car, O’Brien became like the father figure Hector never had: checking in with him regularly, pushing him to do his homework, and encouraging him to set his sights on graduating from college.
+After learning that Hector was homeless and living out of his car, Fr.
+O’Brien became like the father figure Hector never had: checking in with him regularly, pushing him to do his homework, and encouraging him to set his sights on graduating from college.
 It was the first time in Hector’s life that the thought of college even occurred to him.